hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 Your repository should now be available under an URL like: `https://<bucket>.s3.<region>.amazonaws.com` or however you configured your bucket.

-If you don't yet have a bucket, create one.
+If you don't yet have a bucket, create one!
 By default, files stored on S3 are not publicly accessible.
 You can enable public access by setting the following bucket policy in your bucket's properties:

 ```json
 {